-- ADPR 148.
-Advertising and Public Relations Account Management 3 sem. hrs. - ADPR 149.
-Business to Business Marketing Communications 3 sem. hrs. - ADPR 150.
-Advertising, Public Relations and the Internet 3 sem. hrs. - ADPR 151.
-Multicultural and International Advertising and Public Relations 3 sem. hrs.
+ADPR 148.
+Advertising and Public Relations Account Management 3 sem. hrs.

+ADPR 149.
+Business to Business Communication 3 sem. hrs.

+ADPR 150.
+Advertising, Public Relations and the Internet 3 sem. hrs.

+Advertising and Public Relations

 ADPR 181.
-Writing for the Marketplace: Public Relations and Business 3 sem brs ADPR 185.
+Public Relations Writing 3 sem. hrs.

+ADPR 185.
 Cultural Identity, Media and World Religions 3 sem. hrs.

 ADPR 196.
 Seminar in Advertising and Public Relations 1-3 sem. hrs.
-GRADUATE COURSES:

 ADPR 240.
 Advertising and Public Relations Management 3 sem. hrs.

 Intensive analysis of advertising and public relations theory and the factors affecting their management.
 Study of issues and situations in advertising and public relations decision-making, such as defining objectives, planning and strategy, budgeting, media selection, and agency/client relations.
 Offered fall term.
-Prereq: ADPR 180; or ADPR 140; or cons. of dept. ch.
+Prereq: ADPR 180; or ADPR 140; or cons. of

 ADPR 241.
 Advertising and Public Relations in Society 3 sem. hrs.

 Study of the origin and development of advertising and public relations.
 Analysis of their social, economic, and political influences.
 Special attention given to ethical issues.
 Offered spring term.

 ADPR 242.
 Integrated Marketing Communication Campaigns: Merging Theory with Practice 3 sem. hrs.

 Clarifies the fundamentals of integrating advertising and public relations into a marketing communications program.
 Integrates professional skills with theory through readings, professional speakers and the completion of an integrated marketing communications plan for a real client.
 Offered every spring term.
 Prereq: ADPR 240 and ADPR 241.

 ADPR 296.
 Special Topics in Advertising and Public Relations 3 sem. hrs.

 Directed individual/group investigation of a selected topic or problem in advertising and/or public relations.
 May be taken more than once when topics vary.
 Offered occasionally.
 Prereq: COMM 200 and COMM 201; approval of the associate dean for graduate studies.

-Broadcast and Electronic Communication (BREC) UPPER DIVISION COURSES THAT MAY CARRY GRADUATE CREDIT:
+Broadcast and Electronic Communication (BREC)